Limited Release – Total Production 600 bottles.

 Colour: Deep dark red.

-Winemaker’s notes: Robert’s long term vision was to make a Reserve Cabernet Sauvignon and in order to do so we had to wait until the vines had reached a maturity that enabled them to provide a concentration of fruit on which to base this Reserve wine.
-The opportunity presented itself; when we started blending the base blend for the Cabernet sauvignon, two barrels in particular possessed superior concentration, elegance and balance.
+Robert’s long term vision was to make a Reserve Cabernet Sauvignon and in order to do so we had to wait until the vines had reached a maturity that enabled them to provide a concentration of fruit on which to base this Reserve wine.
+Our first Reserve Cabernet Sauvignon was produced in 2012.
+Again when we started blending the base blend for the 2014 Cabernet sauvignon, two barrels in particular possessed superior concentration, elegance and balance.
 It was clear the wine would benefit from a further 4 months in oak.
 What we obtained after these 4 months is what we believe to be the purest and most exemplary example of Cabernet Sauvignon from Cape Grace, it has unsurpassed concentration and power yet it is balanced, structured and poised.

 Awards and Reviews:

-Ray Jordan – The Weekend West Australian 21st November 2015
+Ray Jordan – The West Australian Wine Guide 2018